-- Understand the hydrosphere and the impact of humans on local systems and the effects of the hydrosphere on humans. - Understand the history of Earth and its life forms based on evidence of change recorded in fossil records and landforms. - Understand the hazards caused by agents of diseases that affect living organisms. - Understand how biotechnology is used to affect living organisms. - Understand how organisms interact with and respond to the biotic and abiotic components of their environment. - Understand the evolution of organisms and landforms based on evidence, theories and processes that impact the Earth over time. - Understand the composition of various substances as it relates to their ability to serve as a source of energy and building materials for growth and repair of organisms. - Understand the properties of matter and changes that occur when matter interacts in an open and closed system. - Explain the environmental implications associated with the various methods of obtaining, managing, and using energy resources.
+- Understand the hydrosphere including freshwater, estuarine, ocean systems. - Understand the reciprocal relationship between the hydrosphere and humans. - Understand the history of earth and its life forms based on evidence of change recorded in fossil records and landforms. - Understand the hazards caused by agents of diseases that affect living organisms. - Understand how organisms interact with and respond to the biotic and abiotic components of their environment. - Understand the evolution of organisms over time based on evidence and processes. - Understand the properties of matter and changes that occur when matter interacts in an open and closed system. - Explain the environmental implications associated with the various methods of obtaining, managing, and using energy resources.